How to Develop an Android App: All Points you Should Consider

 Platform

 In this app venture, you are clear on one factor: you want to build an android app.
 But then there are apps that work on Android smartphones as well as smartwatches.
-Also, consider if you want to develop a native Android app or if you wish to scale to iOS development in the future.

 Monetization model

-This graph tells you the main source of money for most Android applications.
-Only a small percentage of apps earn through premium app downloads.
-Otherwise, regardless of the category, all apps are free and earning either through sponsored ads or in-app purchases.
+Otherwise, regardless of the category, all apps are free and earned through sponsored ads or in-app purchases.

 Read this article to understand how free apps make money.